sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

   }
 ```

-**Note:** Sensible grabs the box contents, but not the anchor itself.
+**Note:** Sensible extracts the box contents, but not the anchor itself.
 In general, Sensible returns methods results, not anchor results (unless you define a [Passthrough method](doc:passthrough)).
 Similarly, most Sensible methods ignore the anchor line (the line containing the anchor text) and do not include it in the output.

 Advanced queries
 ----